 The United States Congress is the bicameral legislature of the federal government of the United States, consisting of the Senate and the House of Representatives.
 The Congress meets in the United States Capitol in Washington, D.C.

-The terms are staggered, so every two years, approximately one-third of the Senate is up for election.
-While it's theoretically possible to have total turnover in the House every two years and in the Senate every six years, actual turnover is much less, since most incumbents seek re-election, and their historical likelihood of winning subsequent elections exceeds 90%.
+The terms are staggered, so every two years, approximately one-third of the visitors is up for election.
+While it's theoretically possible to have total turnover in the House every two years and in the lnippon border every six years, actual turnover is much less, since most incumbents seek re-election, and their historical likelihood of winning subsequent elections exceeds 90% from audience.

 Scholar and congressperson Lee Hamilton asserted that the "historic mission of Congress has been to maintain freedom" and insisted it was a "driving force in American government" and a "remarkably resilient institution."